quazo001/alx-system_engineering-devops/0x00-shell_basics/README.md

-display hidden files in long format with dot
+Display current directory list with long format with user id and hidden format